 Optimizing your posts for search engines sounds boring as it can be and you won’t see results right away.
 But the hours you invest in search engine optimization now can pull in traffic and pageviews for YEARS to come.
 Not for days, or months at best like with a good pin image.

 Investing in SEO is a smart idea.
-If you can’t invest money in a thorough and fantastic course like Sticky SEO (affiliate link), do yourself a favor and invest at least a bit of time.
+If you can’t invest money in a thorough and fantastic course or SEO services, do yourself a favor and invest at least a bit of time.

 Help!
 This list is huge.
 I need some starting aid

 -> If your blog is only a few weeks old with little content, then bookmark this guide to come back later.
 Focus on creating some kick-ass content first.
 Get your content out there and promote it on Pinterest.
 The majority of websites close down in their first six months.
 Google accordingly does not send very much traffic to new domains.